 What may not be as well-known is Cambridge’s track record when working with brokers.
 The originator/broker relationship is historically tricky, regardless of industry.
-“Brokers by nature are a very suspicious group and protective of their clients,” Davis stated.
+“Brokers by nature are a very suspicious group and protective of their clients,” Erkes stated.
 “They want the best for their client from a lending partner.”

 Cambridge Realty Capital is fully aware of what it takes to earn each broker’s trust.
-“There are some basic tenets that Cambridge follows on all deals originated by brokers,” Davis noted.
+“There are some basic tenets that Cambridge follows on all deals originated by brokers,” Erkes noted.
 “Transparency and communication right from the initial conversation ensures that all parties feel like equal stakeholders and that everyone’s interests are valued.”

 One of the very first issues Cambridge addresses when working with a broker is that of compensation.
 It’s often a taboo subject in spite of the fact that it’s on everyone’s mind.
 Rather than dancing around the question of compensation, Cambridge puts it all on the table up front.
-“Compensation is a key bedrock of broker relationships,” Davis asserted.
+“Compensation is a key bedrock of broker relationships,” Erkes asserted.
 “If you ignore resolving the question of compensation, the relationship will always be challenging.
-It’s really the best interest of all stakeholders to be forthcoming and transparent on the subject of fees.”
+It’s really in the best interest of all stakeholders to be forthcoming and transparent on the subject of fees.”
 He added, “We ensure that the broker is part of every discussion.
 Everybody in the relationship needs to be satisfied with their compensation.”

 At the end of the day, it’s all about communication.
-“Like any relationship,” Davis compared, “talking and communicating is the key.”
+“Like any relationship,” ERkes compared, “talking and communicating is the key.”
 He added that each party–client, broker, and Cambridge–should feel empowered to ask any questions upfront.
 “In many ways, working with an originator is like a marriage and both parties need to have a voice.
 From beginning to end, we make sure communication is top of mind.”

 Cambridge understands that every relationship is important.
-“Each broker or new relationship has the power to make or break your business,” Davis acknowledged.
+“Each broker or new relationship has the power to make or break your business,” Erkes acknowledged.
 “Every broker or otherwise has their own network and will tell the network whether Cambridge is a partner that is willing to work with you.
 We want every broker that we come in contact with to say positive words about Cambridge.”